Konzertheld/TheViewInside/readme.txt

-TheViewInside - theme for Habari 0.7
+TheViewInside - theme for Habari 0.7 and 0.8

 INSTALLATION
 Upload the entire folder "theviewinside" into the themes folder in your user folder.
 Log in as admin, go to the themes admin page and activate the new theme.
 Done.